'Babylon Berlin' star Volker Bruch's links to COVID skeptics polarizes | DW | 04.05.2021

 Meanwhile, a group of leftist activists branded the Zentrum für Politische Schönheit (Center for Political Beauty) pointed out on Twitter that Die Basis party promotes the idea that "the government is planning something 'worse' than the Holocaust and 'a kind of concentration camp' for the unvaccinated."

-The group also asked how Bruch's reported political affiliations were compatible with Germany's public broadcasters' mission to support democracy — Bruch is the main star of the most expensive series produced by public television network, ARD.
+The group also asked how Bruch's reported political affiliations were compatible with Germany's public broadcasters' mission to support democracy — Bruch is the main star of the most expensive series produced by public television network, ARD, in co-production with private network Sky.

 Many others felt that the political views of the actor were unrelated to his role in the celebrated series, but nevertheless expressed their disappointment.